rsmp-nordic/rsmp_core/source/definitions.rst

        Details:
-       The format starts with a forward slagh "/", and consist of levels seperated by slashes.
+       The format starts with a forward slash "/", and consist of levels seperated by slashes.
        The full component id points to a single component.
        But you can point to intermediate levels in the hierachy, for example to reference all components of a specific type.
-This is akin to a folder path.
+This is akin path to a folder in a file system.
-       You can use "/" to refer to all components

-       The type of component is identified by some level before c.
+       type: identified by some level before c.
-       The last part is an identifier that's unique for the type of component.
+       id: identifier that's unique for the type of component.

        In simple cases, a component id can consists of just the type and an id: